buildany/docusaurus-theme-codeblock-source/README.md

 # Docusaurus Theme Codeblock Source link

-A docusaurus plugin that displays title with URL link to the external source code file.
+A docusaurus plugin displays the title with URL links to the external source code file.

 ## Installation